casitas de gila guesthouses bed and breakfast new mexico 575-535-4455

 Today, all of the mines, prospects, and claims within the Gila Fluorspar District are long abandoned, with the land ownership belonging to the Gila National Forest.
 Like so many of the numerous small mines that flourished in this area in times past, these mines and prospects are mostly forgotten and rarely visited except for the occasional rockhound or hiker.
 Both novice as well as serious rockhounds will find the Gila Fluorspar District a real treat to visit, providing an excellent opportunity to find some nice specimens and crystals of fluorite.
 For those who enjoy hiking, coupled with an interest in exploring and history, the area offers hikes for all capabilities and interests.
 These hiking opportunities range from short, easy walks along old roads with spectacular views of the Gila Wilderness, to challenging, off-trail, cross-country trekking in extremely rugged, pristine terrain for the experienced and properly-equipped outdoor enthusiast.

-Hiking an old mining road in the Gila Fluorspar District, overlooking the Gila Wilderness.
+Hiking an old mining road in the Gila Fluorspar District, overlooking the Gila Wilderness

 EARLY MINING IN THE DISTRICT

-1936 Chevrolet
+rusty 1936 Chevrolet sedan

 What stories it could tell!
 A 1936 Chevrolet sedan in permanent rest just off an old mine road in the Gila Fluorspar District.